brezelio/semantic-release/README.md

 > This fork allows modification of the nextRelease object by plugins.
+>
+> It also respects a possible `dev-` prefix in the tag name in order to support composer pre-release packages that
+> require that prefix in order to be valid.
+Versions (tags) like `v1.0.0-next.1` will now be properly recognized as
+> released versions and respected when determining the last version.
+> However, to actually generate such a release with `dev-` prefix, a separate plugin is required that hooks the
+> 'verifyRelease' step to modify the `nextRelease` object accordingly.
+>
+> -------
-It is based on v22.0.12 of the original package
+> This fork is based on v22.0.12 of the original package

 <h1 align="center" style="border-bottom: none;">📦🚀 semantic-release</h1>
 <h3 align="center">Fully automated version management and package publishing</h3>